desktop/registry-js/README.md

-# lean-mean-registry-api
+# registry-js

 ## A simple and opinionated library for the Windows registry

 This library is a simple wrapper to interacting with the Windows registry.
-This is currently in preview, so it does not support all scenarios.
+This is currently in preview, with support for features that GitHub Desktop and Atom require.

 ## Goals

 * zero dependencies
 * faster than `reg.exe`
-* implement based on usage, don't replicate the registry API
+* implement based on usage - don't replicate the registry API
 * leverage TypeScript declarations wherever possible

 ## But Why?